agilepro/software-craftsmanship/docs/Design/Usability/part04-programming.md

 ---
 id: usability-and-programming
 title: Dependent upon Programming
+tags:
+- design
+- usability
+- user interface
 ---

 #  Usability is Dependent upon Programming

 The discussion came up of how to improve usability of the system.
 One position was to hire a usability expert to draw us a specification of a highly user friendly system, and then deliver that to the development team to implement it.
-I disagreed, and claim this will not work, and this post is my explanation.
+There are several reasons why that will not work.

 **Setting:** We have a development team that is competent in programming the system using all the normal software engineering techniques.
 When the product management team asks for a feature, it is implemented in a predictable amount of time, and when delivered it does exactly what it it was defined to do.